singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 *Rule 2:* Given a rope that takes x minutes to burn,  we can time  Yi minutes.

 We now  know  that we can  time  30 minutes using a single rope.
-This also means that we can  remove 30 minutes of burning time from the second rope, by lighting rope 1 on both ends and rope 2 onjust one end.
+This also means that we can  remove 30 minutes of burning time from the second rope, by lighting rope 1 on both ends and rope 2 on just one end.

 *Rule 3:* If rope 1 takes x minutes to burn and rope 2 takes y minutes, we can turn  rope 2 into a rope that takes (y-x) minutes or (y- x/2) minutes.